Build log: 3D printer Anycubic Predator Height mod

 Information about the gantry carriages and the aluminium extrusions (the pillars)

 The Predator uses custom 1000mm long aluminium extrusions as the core of the 3-pillar frame.
-These are very similar to the standard aluminium 4080 ‘C-beam’ extrusion which have a 40mm gantry gap, but the original pillars sport a wider 42mm gap for the gantry plates.
-I didn’t know the dimensions of the Predator frame and instead winged it, which worked out for me after filing down 2mm of the gantry plates drilled holes, so the gantry carriage would fit in the 40mm gap.
+These are very similar to the standard aluminium 4080 ‘C-beam’ style extrusion which have a 40mm gantry gap, but the original pillars sport a wider 42mm gap for the gantry.
+I didn’t know the dimensions of the Predator frame and instead winged it, which worked out for me after filing down 2mm of the gantry plates drilled holes, so the original gantry carriage would fit in the 40mm gap.
 It would have been much easier if i bought 3x standard open-build gantry carriages instead (but more expensive).
-You can take apart the carriages for the predator and install the rod mounts on the new open-build carriages.
-Maybe a tip, if you don’t want to file down aluminum by hand.
+You can take apart the carriages for the predator and install the original rod mounts on the new open-build carriages.

 Hardware